-and explosion characteristics of the materials and ensure that unit Many facilities know it is important to identify and protect their facilities from operations within the process are designed with adequate controls. combustible dust fire and explosion risks, but they are less aware of the process variables that can impact powder explosion properties.
-This paper seeks to provide guidance to those involved in dust-explosion prevention and protection to ensure that they test the right materials in the right tests and under the right conditions-and then apply the data in the right way.
+Many facilities know it is important to identify and protect their facilities from combustible dust fire and explosion risks, but they are less aware of the process variables that can impact powder explosion properties.
+This paper seeks to provide guidance to those involved in dust-explosion prevention and protection to ensure that they test the right materials in the right tests and under the right conditions and then apply the data in the right way.